NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/the-future-of-auditing-marketplaces-ai-and-digit.md

+---
+title: "The Future of Auditing: Marketplaces, AI, and Digital Tools"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["Future of Auditing", "AI", "Digital Tools", "Marketplace", "Technology"]
+featuredImage: "/images/blog/future-of-auditing-marketplaces-ai.webp"
+excerpt: "Auditing has always been seen as a traditional profession — stacks of paperwork, manual checks, and long timelines.
+But times are changing fast."
+---

 # The Future of Auditing: Marketplaces, AI, and Digital Tools

 Auditing has always been seen as a traditional profession — stacks of paperwork, manual checks, and long timelines.
 But times are changing fast.